Juno, NASA’s Jupiter probe

 What has Juno discovered so far?

-In just five years, Juno has revealed literal and figurative new depths to Jupiter.
+In its time at Jupiter, Juno has revealed literal and figurative new depths to the gas giant.
 The planet’s violent storms seem to be more chaotic and compelling than previously thought: for example, the spacecraft has spotted a cluster of cyclones and anticyclones at Jupiter’s north pole.
 In fact, Juno has found evidence of “Earth-sized storms” at both of Jupiter’s poles, according to NASA.

 Although Juno can’t observe Jupiter’s core directly, the spacecraft has provided scientists with evidence that the planet’s core is larger and “fuzzier” than previously thought.
 Researchers now hypothesize Jupiter has a diluted core rather than a solid, compact center.